Kovah/blog.kovah.de/content/en/2023/playwright-goto-prevent-following-redirects/index.md

   - javascript
 ---

-{{< alert type="warning" >}}
+{{< alert type="info" >}}
-Unfortunately, this solution is currently blocked due to an issue in Playwright v1.39 itself.
-I hope the team fixes the issue soon.
-The related issue is [#23781](https://github.com/microsoft/playwright/issues/23781).
+This solution requires at least Playwright v1.41.
+Older versions contain an issue which breaks the following code.
 {{</ alert >}}

 I had some issues with the website checks I run for [Cloudhiker](https://cloudhiker.net), which are using a headless browser controlled by [Playwright](https://playwright.dev/).
 Unfortunately, when instructing the browser to open a new page and go to a specific URL, it automatically follows redirects returned by the website.